Pristine beaches, top-notch nightlife, gorgeous sub-tropical climate that feels like paradise.

 - Miami was a popular spot for pirates.
 This is surely one of the most interesting facts about Miami.
 Famous pirates, including Blackbeard, Gasparilla, and Jean Lafitte often visited Miami’s shoreline to bury their treasures.
 This fact is confirmed by tourists and locals alike who’ve discovered everything from gold and silver to trinkets and jewelry both underwater and underground.

-- Over 70 of the city proper’s population is Latino/Hispanic.
+- Over 70% of the city proper’s population is Latino/Hispanic.
 You can discover Miami’s close relationship with Latin America in its ethnic neighborhoods.
-We highly recommend visiting the Little Havana district that’s just west of Downtown Miami.
+We highly recommend visiting the Little Havana district, which is west of Downtown Miami.
 In fact, we think it’s among the best areas to stay in Miami.
-It developed as a Cuban enclave within the city.
+The district developed as a Cuban enclave within the city.
 It’s no wonder that close to 35% of the Hispanic population of Miami consists of Cubans.
 Central Americans are second with approximately 16%, including Nicaraguans, Hondurans, Salvadorans, and Guatemalans.

 - The dominant language in Miami is Spanish.
-While the official language in the city is English, 60% of Miami’s population speaks Spanish.
+While the official language in the city is English, more than 60% of Miami’s population speaks Spanish.
 That’s due to the large waves of immigration of people from numerous Hispanic regions, including Central and South America.
-That fact makes the Magic City one of the hardest places to work or do business in the U.S. without knowing a foreign language.
+This means that the Magic City is one of the hardest places to work or do business in the U.S. without knowing a foreign language.

 - The City of Miami is small.
 The Greater Miami area is huge.
 The population of the City of Miami is less than 500,000 people.
 The Miami Metropolitan area – or Greater Miami – which includes the counties of Broward, Miami-Dade, and Palm Beach, is more than 5.5 million people.
 That’s 11 times bigger than the city proper.
-This fact places Miami in the 7th place in the U.S.
+This fact places Miami in the 7th spot in the U.S.

 - Miami is one of the most diverse cities worldwide in terms of sports.
 Very few other cities on a global scale offer a better sports variety than the Magic City.
 Including professional and nonprofessional, the sports you can practice there include: